 Walt was infamously displeased with the harsh reality that surrounded his dream park, and set out to do things differently in Florida.

-You know the story… Walt and his team acquired 43 square miles of property in Central Florida and went about building the Vacation Kingdom of the World.
+You know the story… Walt and his team acquired 43 square miles of property in Central Florida where they'd have "the blessing of size" and went about building the Vacation Kingdom of the World.
 Walt Disney World grew and grew until, by the end of the 1990s, it was poised to open its fourth theme park to join two water parks, a downtown area, and more than two dozen resort hotels.

 Right about that same time, Disneyland was… well… still just a single theme park and its parking lot.
 Long story short, after a few ideas were announced but never-built, Disney executives decided on a cheap and cheerful park to join the original Disneyland, built right on what had been the parking lot.
 Their goal was that Disneyland would become an international resort (just like its younger, Floridian sister) commanding multi-day stays.
 Their coup was California Adventure.